NobilityDeviant/ZenDownloader/README.md

 Make sure you have the correct codecs to watch mp4s.

 Most operating systems do come with them, but some don't.
 Search Engines are your friends.

-**ZenDownloader** comes equipped with a Kotlin version of Undetected ChromeDriver which bypasses all basic cloudflare blocking.

-The only way cloudflare would work is if wco pays for their premium package, which is expensive.

 # UI